spinlabiitg/spinlabiitg.github.io/_pages/openings.md

 ### Applications for PhD
 The IIT Guwahati enrolls new PhD students twice every year.
 The details on admission procedure is available at [this link](https://iitg.ac.in/acad/admission/).
 - If you will like to discuss what to expect in a PhD at SPIN Lab and share your expectations, feel free to send an [email](mailto:neerajs@iitg.ac.in).
+We will get back to you.
-- If you are already admitted into IIT Guwahati and will like to join SPIN Lab, then please send an [email](mailto:neerajs@iitg.ac.in).
+- If you are already admitted into IIT Guwahati and will like to know about (or join) SPIN Lab, then please send an [email](mailto:neerajs@iitg.ac.in) or stop by Neeraj's office or talk to Neeraj if you spot him somewhere in the campus.

-Neeraj will be happy to schedule a meet with you.
 **Important**: Please insert "Application PhD" in the subject line.

 ### Bachelors and Master projects for IIT Guwahati students